DanielElam/SET08103-group-project/use-cases/use-case- Most pop countries.md

 ## EXTENSIONS

 2. **area does not exist in the database**:
-    i.
-W.H.O. employee asks requester to alter their request to a definition the database contains.
+   <br>i.
+W.H.O. employee asks requester to alter their request to a definition the
+       database contains.

 ## SUB-VARIATIONS